systemapic/docker-systemapic/README.md

    - systemapic/systemapic.js (as submodule to wu)
  - systemapic/pile

+To init submodules, do:
+`git submodule update --init`

 To fetch lastest master of all submodules, do:
 `git submodule foreach --recursive git pull origin master`